eul94458/MHRPDJ/README.md

 The search algorithm is written into a function.
 It can be modified to fit different usage such as returning boolean or returing target identifier.

-By introducing logorithmic search algorithm, serach time is expected to shrinken in a logrithmic manner.